PCECDI/PCECDI/README.md

 All source code files and all the artwork (as defined by the respective license) in scope of this document are under the GPL version 3 or any later version, at your choice.

-The relevant license is provided in the [LISCENCE](LISCENCE) file in this package.
+The relevant license is provided in the [COPYING](COPYING) file in this package.